 So why are depression and anxiety so different?

-Now, to add confusion... it IS possible for anxiety sufferers to develop LOW MOOD as a symptom of their anxiety disorder, but they are STILL separate conditions... like a knee cartilage sufferer developing back pain from the way their leg bends.
-Anxiety sufferers do not develop true clinical depression... they may feel fed up, but, that is not true depression.
+Now, to add confusion... it IS possible for anxiety sufferers to develop LOW MOOD as a symptom of their anxiety disorder, but they are STILL very separate conditions... this low mood is probably a combination of tiredness, frustration and desperation.

 How do I know whether I have anxiety or depression?